 The picture below illustrates the wide and soft latex eye sockets.
 Theses promise to exert less pressure around the eyes, especially during a long swim.

-I tested the new Aquasphere swimrun goggles during our training for the Isles of Scilly Ötillö World series event in June 2019.
+I tested the new Aquasphere swim run goggles during our training for the Isles of Scilly Ötillö World series event.
 Unfortunately I had a big problem with them fogging.
 I ended up going back to my Zoggs Predators.
+However, everyone is different so they may be perfect for you!
+They come in many different colorways.

 The current model is the Speedo Biofuse 2.0.
 This has very soft eye sockets with quite wide flanges, and a larger surface area coverage than usual.
 This spreads the pressure out, making the Biofuse very comfortable.